Back to rpg

 There are many gods within the world, some good, some evil, some powerful and some weak.
 Each gods' power waxes and wanes according to the number and quality of their worshippers.
 By the use of prayers and rituals priests can invoke the will of their god.
 Adventuring priests tend to be the zealous missionary type out to convert and do the more dangerous wills of their god.
 They generally do not learn the rituals as these are long winded affairs that do not suit their temperament.

 They also tend to favour the arms and armourment of their god.
 As they rise in power their god will grant them more powerful prayers as well as special protection or other powers.
-All priests start with the healing skill at +1.
+All priests start with the Healing & Herbalism skill at +1.

 Priests gain extra powers by praying and dedicating both time and spirit (read hero points).
 The prayers granted depend upon many things including the devotedness of the cleric, hero points sacrificed, time spent in prayer and deeds performed.
 In general in can be said that a god will grant about 2 prayer levels for every hero point sacrificed and day spent in contemplation.